 - Brush customization is another of those digital painting perks that can make your paintings look amazing, and most importantly will save you some hours of work if you know how to use them.
 I like to use different shaped custom brushes when painting environments.
 I use rock brushes, shape brushes, building structures brushes, signs, textures, etc… and I like to use them as a base so I can create mood and depth pretty fast.

 - With digital drawing, you have to worry about what equipment you have and what programs you need to use.
 This could be inconvenient because the level entry point regarding monetary investment is pretty high compared to traditional, as you only need a pen and paper for starters.
 In digital, you need at least an Android tablet or an Ipad, and a digital pen.
 If you have a decent computer you can use a digital tablet.
-Depending on your requirements this initial investment can be easy 900$ or more if you need to buy a computer and a tablet.
+Depending on your requirements this initial investment can be easily 900$ or more if you need to buy a computer and a tablet.
 If you go for the iPad or Android tablet option and the pen, expect over 700$ as the starting amount.

 - In both cases, you will probably need to purchase a painting software like Photoshop, Clip Studio Paint or Procreate.
 You have the possibility of using free software like Krita or Gimp.
 Those options are totally viable and lots of people use them on a constant basis.
 In my opinion, you don’t need to spend cash on software if you don’t want, but keep in mind the majority of resources and tutorials are created for paying software like Photoshop and Procreate.
 One course that will help you develop your Photoshop drawing skills is my Character design course for Photoshop.
 Click the image below in case you are interested in knowing more about it.

 - Being able to draw and paint digitally requires also a technical knowledge associated with the program or programs you are using.
 The learning curve can increase due to this fact because for painting effectively you need to know how to work with scaling images, overlaying textures, modifying layer properties, and remembering to save your work often, in case of a software malfunction or an unexpected error.